davecoll3/GotNoBeans/README.md

 3. From here, search for 'S3' search bar and select it from the search results.
 4. On the S3 Buckets page, click on the "Create Bucket" button.
 5. Name your new bucket (usually the same as your app name) and select your local region.
-6. Under "Object Ownership" select "ACLs enabled" and then "Bucket owner perferred.
+6. Under "Object Ownership" select "ACLs enabled" and then "Bucket owner preferred.
 7. Uncheck "Block all public access" and acknowledge the change when prompted.
 8. Scroll to the bottom and click on the "Create Bucket" button.
 9. Navigate to your new bucket and, within the "Properties" tab, locate "static website hosting" by scrolling down to the bottom of the page.
 Click "Enable" and specify the index and error document names (index.html and error.html are fine for this).
 Click save.